 CHILDREN’S MUSEUM OF DENVER AT MARSICO CAMPUS

 Located in downtown Denver, the Children’s Museum of Denver at Marsico Campus features hands-on, interactive exhibits for children as young as newborns.
-There are also daily activities, year-round special events and always something to learn.
-The exhibits feature plenty of Colorado-themed activities, from climbing over “boulders” to trekking up “mountain” paths to ziplining and spelunking, all within a kid-friendly, creative and safe environment.
+There are daily activities, year-round special events and always something to learn.
+The exhibits feature plenty of Colorado-themed activities, from climbing over “boulders” and trekking up “mountain” paths to ziplining and spelunking, all within a kid-friendly, creative and safe environment.
 Visitors can also explore Adventure Forest, a 500-foot long outdoor aerial course with a fully immersive art installation that kids can climb, scramble, soar and swing through.
-Elements include the chimney climb, rope spring, log bridge, tippy tippy top lookout and several exhilarating 70-foot slides. cmdenver.org
+Elements include the chimney climb, log bridge, tippy tippy top lookout and several exhilarating 70-foot slides. mychildsmuseum.org/

 CITY PARKS & DENVER BIKE TRAILS

 The Mile High City boasts more than 4,000 acres of traditional parks and parkways, which include 2,500 urban natural acres, more than 300 acres of designated rivers and trails, and an additional 14,000 acres of spectacular mountain parks, plus many miles of paved, off-street bike trails.
 Whether families create a picnic feast from their favorite food trucks or select their favorite recreation activity (kayaking, paddle boating, running and more), there is no shortage of space to enjoy for free or very low cost.

 COLORADO RAILROAD MUSEUM